appwrite/appwrite/docs/deployment/digitalocean.md

-# How to deploy appwrite into digitalocean
+# How to deploy appwrite into DigitalOcean

 ## Prequisites